 Pommery estate: Open everyday, 10am-6pm through March and 9:30am-7pm starting in April

 5 place Général Gouraud 51100 Reims

 WHAT TO DO IN REIMS PART FROM CHAMPAGNE TASTING 😉

 Aside from champagne tasting, Reims is a lovely city with a lot of history, fascinating architecture and excellent restaurants.
 The Reims Cathedral has a rich history, beautiful stained glassed windows and should definitely not be missed on a trip to Reims!
 Our favorite restaurant in Reims is L’Alambic because it serves authentic regional dishes, located on 63 bis Rue de Chativesle, 51100 Reims.
 There are also many shops and cafés where you can sit and grab a light meal and coffee outside in the square Place d’Erlon.
 Lastly, the Musée des Beaux-Arts of Reims, while not as well-known as the larger museums in Paris, still houses a remarkable collection and is well worth the visit.

-For more information about what to do in Reims and other trips that can easily be taken from Paris, read our informative article: Best trips outside of Paris for a few days.
+For more information about what to do in Reims, our Reims France Map has a complete list of our INSIDR selections on what to do, where to eat, where to stay and expert tips!
+For other trips that can easily be taken from Paris, read our informative article: Best trips outside of Paris for a few days.